blineberry/StravaEddingtonNumber-js/README.md

 - NODE_ENV: 'development' || anything else is treated as production
 - STRAVA_CLIENT_ID: client Id for your Strava App
 - STRAVA_CLIENT_SECRET: client secret for your Strava App

+I've been using VS Code's Launch Configurations to run the app and load the `.env`